 - initiative and the ability to recognise emerging problems and proactively develop solutions.

 - foreign language skills - are not essential but can be an advantage for working in multinational companies.

 Most employers will expect you to have some experience, so any relevant knowledge and skills you can build up through a placement as part of your course, or through work experience, is useful.
 Several the major oil and petroleum companies, including BP and Shell, offer summer and one-year internships.

 You can make speculative applications for work experience with many employers in the energy sector.

 It's also helpful to become a student member of relevant societies, institutes or charities.
 As well as increasing your knowledge of the sector and showing commitment to potential employers, this will provide opportunities to network and make useful contacts.
 In addition, it's important to keep track of developments and changes in the sector.

-Demand for energy engineers is good as employers in all the major sectors recognise the need to develop specialist energy posts due to increasing legislation, rising energy prices and a greater public awareness.
+Demand for energy engineers is high as employers in all the major sectors recognise the need to develop specialist energy posts due to increasing legislation, rising energy prices and a greater public awareness.
 There are many organisations that employ energy engineers, including:

 - industrial employers